 20 MPH LIMIT FOR ALL RESIDENTIAL AREAS IN DEAL

-Ashford Green Party is advocating 20 mph limits for all residential areas in Ashford and surrounding villages.
-On Saturday 21st November, this Kent-wide campaign comes to Ashford.
-Beginning from 12.00 noon at Ashford rail station, Green Party campaigners will be collecting signatures to get support for 20 mph from residents.
+Kent Green Party is advocating 20 mph limits for all residential areas in Kent and Medway.
+On Saturday 26th September, this campaign comes to Deal.
+Beginning from 12.00 noon at Deal rail station, Green Party campaigners will be collecting signatures to get support for 20 mph from Deal residents.
 The Party argues that this will improve safety for pedestrians and cyclists Dr Hazel Dawe, Chair of Kent Green Party, comments: